AndersNielsen77/AndersNielsen77.github.io/_posts/2024-05-06-final-assignment.md

 This assignment is made by students s204606, s194299 and s185382.

 ### Introduction to the assignemnt
-As part of the Renewable Energy Directive in 2009, the European Union set a target that the pooled energy consumption in the EU should include 20% renewable energy by 2020.
-In 2018, this goal was revised to 32% by 2030, and again in 2023 to at least 42.5% at EU level by 2030.
-[1]
-This continuous increase of the Renewable Energy directive indicates that the matter of global warming is more pressing than previously thought.
-This begs the question if the EU-targets have been effective in changing member countries’ energy production, and if the countries are in fact on track to reach the targets by 2030.
-This comparative analysis will therefore deep dive into the energy production of Denmark and Sweden, using the dataset ‘Global Electricity Production’ as the basis for analysis.
-This dataset includes daily data about energy production for 48 different countries, including the mode of production (solar, nuclear, wind etc), as well as imported and exported energy in GWh.
+In recent years, world leaders have emphasized the critical importance of constraining global warming to 1.5°C by the close of this century.
+This urgency stems from the findings of the UN’s Intergovernmental Panel on Climate Change, which warns that surpassing the 1.5°C threshold could trigger significantly harsher climate change repercussions.
+These consequences may include more frequent and intense rainfalls, droughts and heatwaves.
+To achieve this goal, greenhouse gas emissions must decrease by 43% before 2030. ([1], The Paris Agreement) Many of these goals include an increase in energy production from renewable sources, since about 34\% of all grenhouse gasses emitted in 2019 was from global energy production. ([2], EPA) Since then, EU has set the goal of being carbon neutral in 2050, and EU countries have followed with local goals and directives.
+For instance Sweden has set a goal of not producing energy from fossil fuels at all in 2040, and Denmark has set the same goal, but for 2050 ([3], Energimyndigheten),([4], Norlys).
+This comparative analysis will therefore deep dive into the energy production of Denmark and Sweden, to explore whether or not they are on track to reach these goals.
+This analysis uses the dataset ‘Global Electricity Production’ ([5], Kaggle) , which includes daily data about energy production for 48 different countries, including the mode of production (solar, nuclear, wind etc), as well as imported and exported energy in GWh.

 ### Global energy production over time